-Prerequisite: CMPSCI-111 Co-requisite: CMPSCI-182L

-Presents object-oriented view of data structures: stacks, queues, trees, lists, hash tables and analysis of performance of algorithms for data structures.
-This course is a second-semester (intermediate) Java programming language course.
+Prerequisite: CMPSCI-111 Co-requisite: CMPSCI-182L Applies software engineering techniques to design and develop large programs; data abstraction and structures and associated algorithms.
+Presents object oriented view of data structures: stacks, queues, lists, trees, hash tables, and analysis of performance of algorithms for the data structures.
+This course is an intermediate Java programming language course which has CMPSCI 111 as a pre-requisite.